-Viridis Graduate Institute’s online Executive Certificate program is unparalleled in quality and flexibility.
-This comprehensive course is designed for working professionals from any vocation or occupational field who wish to gain a comprehensive understanding of ecopsychology and its applications for daily life, business, executive management, health care, governance and policy, education and training, coaching and facilitation.
+Viridis Graduate Institute’s online Executive Development Certificate program is unparalleled in quality and flexibility.
+We know you are busy and yet, want to expand upon your professional development and personal educational goals.
+This 14 week comprehensive course is designed for working professionals from any occupational field who wish to gain a thorough understanding of ecopsychology and its personal and vocational applications.

 An ecopsychological understanding widens perspectives and enhances the capacity for making informed and mature decisions essential to our daily life, our businesses, organizations, and communities in ways that ensure more connected and sustainable behaviors and practices emerge.